Language selection

 • Maximum of $15,000 for Indigenous organizations representing multiple Indigenous Nations and communities

-Funding through Stream 3: Engagement and Collaboration Support will be based on needs identified by CNSC subject matter experts through ongoing engagement and collaboration activities with Indigenous Nations and communities, and stakeholders.
+Funding through Stream 3: Engagement and Collaboration Support will be based on needs identified by CNSC subject matter experts through ongoing engagement and collaboration activities with Indigenous Nations and communities and other interested parties.
 N/A Ongoing

 Page details